 Busulfan exerts its anti-cancer affect by a process called alkylation.
 Alkylation damages the DNA of cells, which prevents them from dividing, and causes them to die.
 Since cancer cells, in general, divide faster and with less error-correcting than healthy cells, cancer cells are more sensitive to this damage.

-There are a number of things you can do to manage the side effects of Busulfan.
+There are a number of things you can do to manage the side effects of busulfan.
 Talk to your doctor or nurse about these recommendations.
 They can help you decide what will work best for you.
 These are some of the most common side effects:

 White blood cells (WBC) are important for fighting infection.
 While receiving treatment, your WBC count can drop, putting you at a higher risk of getting an infection.
-You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4 F), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.
+You should let your doctor or nurse know right away if you have a fever (temperature greater than 100.4), sore throat or cold, shortness of breath, cough, burning with urination, or a sore that doesn't heal.

 Tips to preventing infection:

 Your red blood cells are responsible for carrying oxygen to the tissues in your body.
 When the red cell count is low, you may feel tired or weak.
 You should let your doctor or nurse know if you experience any shortness of breath, difficulty breathing or pain in your chest.
 If the count gets too low, you may receive a blood transfusion.
-Read the anemia tip sheet for more information.

 Platelets help your blood clot, so when the count is low you are at a higher risk of bleeding.
 Let your doctor or nurse know if you have any excess bruising or bleeding, including nose bleeds, bleeding gums or blood in your urine or stool.
-If your platelet count becomes too low, you may receive a transfusion of platelets.
+If the platelet count becomes too low, you may receive a transfusion of platelets.

-Take anti-nausea medications as prescribed.
-If you continue to have nausea or vomiting, notify your doctor or nurse so they can help you manage this side effect.
+Talk to your doctor or nurse so they can prescribe medications to help you manage nausea and vomiting.
 In addition, dietary changes may help.
 Avoid things that may worsen the symptoms, such as heavy or greasy/fatty, spicy or acidic foods (lemons, tomatoes, oranges).
 Try antacids, (e.g. milk of magnesia, calcium tablets such as Tums), saltines, or ginger ale to lessen symptoms.
-Read the Nausea & Vomiting Tip Sheet for more suggestions.

 Call your doctor or nurse if you are unable to keep fluids down for more than 12 hours or if you feel lightheaded or dizzy at any time.

 Your oncology team can recommend medications to relieve diarrhea.
 Also, try eating low-fiber, bland foods, such as white rice and boiled or baked chicken.
 Avoid raw fruits, vegetables, whole grain breads, cereals and seeds.
-Soluble fiber is found in some foods that absorbs fluid and can help relieve diarrhea.
-Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange and grapefruit sections, boiled potatoes, white rice and products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
+Soluble fiber is found in some foods and absorbs fluid, which can help relieve diarrhea.
+Foods high in soluble fiber include: applesauce, bananas (ripe), canned fruit, orange sections, boiled potatoes, white rice, products made with white flour, oatmeal, cream of rice, cream of wheat, and farina.
 Drink 8-10 glasses on non-alcoholic, un-caffeinated fluid a day to prevent dehydration.
-Read Low Fiber Diet for Diarrhea for more tips.

 Seizures can occur when Busulfan is given in high doses.
 Your doctor or nurse should be called immediately if you experience a loss of consciousness, twitching, tremors or uncontrollable shaking.
 If seizure activity begins others should help you to the ground, place pillows around you and place you on your side if possible.
 Nothing should be forced into your mouth.